 Michael D. MaurerAttorney/Owner

 All of Mike's experience has enabled him to be an effective and well-rounded trial lawyer.
-That, coupled with his tenacious advocacy and superior work ethic lets him help his clients in the best possible way.
+This experience, coupled with his tenacious advocacy and superior work ethic, lets him help his clients in the best possible way.
 When Mike is not working, you might find him spending time with his wife and daughter, hiking, snow skiing, riding his bikes, or volunteering his time for a wide variety of causes.